Why Some Bodies Resist Boundaries (and How to Fix It)

 Somatic Regulation: How to Care for Your Body Instead of Pushing Through

 2. Name the emotion explicitly: Say to yourself, "I am feeling afraid" or "I am feeling guilty."
-Labeling the emotion shifts it from an overwhelming wave into a manageable piece of data.
+Labeling the emotion shifts it from an overwhelming wave into a manageable piece of data. *Pro-Tip: Moving past this step isn’t always possible in the beginning.
+You might need to build emotional resilience by practicing in low-risk situations first.

-4. Move forward: Speak or execute the boundary.
+4. Move forward: Execute the boundary.

 The Realistic Timeline: How Long Until Boundaries Feel Peaceful?